prithwiraj84/Orion-AI-chatbot/DEPLOYMENT.md

 - Check logs for error messages
 - Verify all dependencies in `requirements.txt`
 - Ensure environment variables are set correctly
+- Make sure `groq` package is in requirements.txt

 ### API key not working
 - Verify key is set correctly in environment variables
-- Check key hasn't expired
+- Check key format (Groq keys don't start with "sk-")
 - Ensure no extra spaces in environment variable
+- Get a new key from [Groq Console](https://console.groq.com/keys)

 ### Static files not loading
 - Verify `templates/` and `static/` folders exist